Aashritha1/Content-based-and-Collaborative-filtering-Recommendation-System/README.md

 ## Task 1: Min-Hash + LSH

-Implemented the Min-Hash and Locality Sensitive Hashing algorithms with Jaccard similarity1 to find similar business pairs ifrom the Trained Data.
+Implemented the Min-Hash and Locality Sensitive Hashing algorithms with Jaccard similarity 1 to find similar business pairs from the Trained Data.
 Results: Accuracy >= 0.8.
 The execution time is less than 200 seconds.

 ## Task 2: Content-based Recommendation System